-The information contained in this Appendix consists of information relating to the Contracting Party for the Fiscal Year Ending September 30, 2012.
+The information contained in this Appendix consists of information relating to the City for the Fiscal Year Ending September 30, 2022 reproduced from the EMMA filing of the City.
 The City has executed a Continuing Disclosure Agreement pursuant to which it has undertaken to provide annually the financial information and operating data specified herein.
 Any financial statements to be provided shall be provided to each nationally recognized municipal securities information repository and to the state information depository.
-See "Other Information - Continuing Disclosure of Information" herein.
+See "OTHER INFORMATION - Continuing Disclosure of Information" herein.